-Batman fans who have grown accustomed to Batman’s dark brooding demeanor have often criticized Adam West’s Batman for his jovial demeanor.
-But the dark brooding portrayals of Batman didn’t really come around until the 70’s, so Adam West’s Batman who can sometimes be seen smiling and is known for saying things that are considered to be funny is actually true to how Batman was being portrayed in the comics.
+Batman fans who have grown accustomed to Batman’s dark, brooding demeanor have often criticized Adam West’s Batman for his jovial demeanor.
+But the dark, brooding portrayals of Batman didn’t really come around until the 70’s, so Adam West’s Batman, who can sometimes be seen smiling and is known for saying things that are considered to be funny is actually true to how Batman had been portrayed in the comics.

 Adam West (On exploring the character’s wilder side): Oh yes.
 But not with our Batman.
 It would have violated the tenor – or as you put it – the tone of the show.
 I think our Batman had to be fun, light-hearted, funny, tongue-in-cheek…and I think that made kind of an homage to those earlier comic books, where Batman always had a quip or something.
 (Den of Geek June 2008)

 Adam West’s comments in the above interview do not only apply to the period of Batman’s history when he became more of a lighter character, it also applies to a few of the first issues of Detective Comics when Batman was still being written as a grim avenger of the night.
 Batman in some of those issues could not only be seen smiling on occasions, he could also be seen making a few jokes as well.